-For purposes of OAR chapter 333, divisions 17, 18, and 19, the following definitions shall apply.
+For purposes of OAR chapter 333, divisions 17, 18, and 19, unless the context requires otherwise or a rule contains a more specific definition, the following definitions shall apply.

 (1) "AIDS": AIDS is an acronym for acquired immunodeficiency syndrome.
 An individual is considered to have AIDS when their illness meets criteria published in Morbidity and Mortality Weekly Report, Volume 41, Number RR-17, pages 1–4, December 18, 1992.